1. Personal Information Collected

 4.3.2 Reasonable Fees.
 All reasonable fees incurred to cause the return, destruction, or storage of Protected Health Information under this Section 4.3 shall be borne by the Covered Entity.

 5.2 Survival.
-The respective rights and obligations of the parties under Section 4.3 of this Agreement shall survive the termination of this Agreement.
+The respective rights and obligations of the parties under Section 4.3 of this BA Agreement shall survive the termination of this BA Agreement.

-5.6 Notices.
-All notices and notifications under this Agreement shall be sent in writing by traceable carrier to the listed persons on behalf of Business Associate and Covered Entity at the addresses indicated on the last page hereof, or such other address as a party may indicate by at least ten (10) days' prior written notice to the other party.
+All notices and notifications under this BA Agreement shall be sent in writing by traceable carrier to the listed persons on behalf of Business Associate and Covered Entity at the addresses indicated at the address below, or as set forth in the online registration process or such other address as a party may indicate by at least ten (10) days' prior written notice to the other party.
 Notices will be effective upon receipt.
+Any notices provided without compliance with this section on Notices shall have no legal effect.

 5.7 Construction and Jurisdiction.
 This Agreement shall be governed by and construed in accordance with the laws of the State of California (excepting any conflict of laws provisions which would serve to defeat application of California law).
 Each of the parties hereto submits to the exclusive jurisdiction of the state and/or federal courts located within the State of California for any suit, hearing or other legal proceeding of every nature, kind and description whatsoever in the event of any dispute or controversy arising hereunder or relating hereto, or in the event any ruling, finding or other legal determination is required or desired hereunder.